Image de French Press

 Step 9Serve or decant immediately to avoid bitter notes.

-~ Freshly ground coffee will consistently provide a much better tasting experience.
+Freshly ground coffeewill consistently offer a much better tasting experience.

-~ The more patient you are, the better the coffee will be = optimal extraction and ideal drinking temperature.
+The more patient you are, the better the coffee will be.= optimal extraction and ideal tasting temperature.
 So get up 10 minutes earlier in the morning!

 Discover other recipes